junxit/us-congress-bills-115/metadata.md

 - 2017-06-26 — Mr. Graves (MO) moved to suspend the rules and pass the bill, as amended.
 - 2017-06-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 324). (text: CR H5146)
 - 2017-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 324).(text: CR H5146)
+- 2017-06-27 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.